dr-amit-roy/SQL-Project/README.md

 To answer the following questions using SQL Analysis:

-1. How many online visitors saw our products?
-How many orders did we get online?
+Question 1: What percentage of our products are the online visitors interested in?
+What do online customers buy?

-2. What revenue have we generated through online sales?
+Question 2: Which products have we been selling online?
+How many of them?

-3. Which country are our leading online purchasers from?
+Question 3: Should I reorder more stock for our online top-seller products?

-4. What products have generated us most of our online revenue?
+Question 4: Which country are our leading online purchasers from?

-5. Do we have enough stock of our online best-selling products?
+Question 5: What online product categories feature our highest  selling offline products?

 ## Process